ITO Section 182 | Offences and penalties

 Any person who fails to collect or deduct tax as required under any provision of this Ordinance or fails to pay the tax collected or deducted as required under section 160.

-Such person shall pay a penalty of: - Rs.
-40,000 or - 10% of the amount of tax, whichever is higher.
+Such person shall pay a penalty of forty thousand rupees or ten percent of the amount of tax, whichever is higher.

-Division II or Division III of Part V of Chapter X or Chapter XII
+Division II or Division III, excluding sub-section (2A) of section 153, of Part V of Chapter X or Chapter XII

 16

-Any person who fails to display his NTN or business license at the place of business as required under this Ordinance or the rules made thereunder.
+Any person who fails to display his NTN or business licence at the place of business as required under this Ordinance or the rules made thereunder.

 17

-Such reporting financial institution or reporting entity shall pay a penalty of: - Rs.
-2,000 for each day of default, subject to a minimum penalty of Rs.
-25,000.
+Such reporting financial institution or reporting entity shall pay a penalty of two thousand rupees for each day of default subject to a minimum penalty of twenty five thousand rupees.

 18

-Any person who fails to keep and maintain documents and information required under section 108 or Income Tax Rules, 2002.
+Any person who fails to keep and maintain document and information required under section 108 or Income Tax Rules, 2002.

-A penalty of: - 1% of the value of transactions, the record of which is required to be maintained under section 108 and Income Tax Rules, 2002.
+1% of the value of transactions, the record of which is required to be maintained under section 108 and Income Tax Rules, 2002.
+108

-S. No. Offences Penalties Section of the Ordinance to which offence has reference
+S. No. Offence Penalty Section of the Ordinance to which offence has reference

-Such person shall pay a penalty of: - 5% of the value of the property determined by the Board under sub-section (4) of section 68 or by the provincial authority for the purpose of stamp duty, whichever is higher.
+Such person shall pay a penalty of five percent of the value of property determined by the Board under sub-section (4) of section 68 or by the provincial authority for the purpose of stamp duty, whichever is higher.

 75A

-Such person shall pay a penalty of: - Rs.
-100,000 or - an amount equal to 200% of the tax which the person sought to evade, whichever is higher.
+Such person shall pay a penalty of one hundred thousand rupees or an amount equal to two hundred per cent of the tax which the person sought to evade, whichever is higher.

 General